-Limitation Description VM Unsupported Operations The following operations are only supported from vCenter Attach/detach disk to a running VM Migrate VM to different ESX clusters No MultivCenter Templates vOneCloud Templates representing two or more vCen- ter VM Templates cannot currently be defined.
-No spaces in Clusters VMware Clusters with space in their names are not sup- ported No proxy support for SoftLayer If vOneCloud is running behind a corporate http proxy, the SoftLayer hybrid connectors won't be available No auth proxy support for Azure Azure driver only supports proxies without authentica- tion.
-That is, without username and password.
-No FILES support in context Contextualization in vOneCloud does not support pass- •• ing files to Virtual Machines Cannot import "one-" VMs VMs deployed by another instance of vOneCloud, or • machines named with a leading "one-" cannot be im- ported again
+Limitation Description VM Unsupported The following operations are only supported from vCenter: - Attach/detach disk to a Operations running VM - Migrate VM to different ESX clusters No spaces in Clusters VMware Clusters with space in their names are not supported No proxy support for If vOneCloud is running behind a corporate http proxy, the SoftLayer hybrid connectors SoftLayer won't be available No auth proxy Azure driver only supports proxies without authentication.
+That is, without username support for Azure and password.
+No FILES support in Contextualization in vOneCloud does not support passing files to Virtual Machines context Cannot import VMs deployed by another instance of vOneCloud, or machines named with a leading "one-" VMs "one-" cannot be imported again vCenter password Cannot be more than 22 characters length vOneCloud extends vCenter with cloud features such as provisioning, elasticity, multi-tenancy and multi-vm capabilities. vOneCloud is designed for companies that want to create a self-service cloud environment on top of their VMware infrastructure without having to abandon their investment in VMware and retool the entire stack. vOneCloud leverages advanced features such as vMotion, HA or DRS scheduling provided by the VMware vSphere product family.